-The world is becoming more environmentally conscience and people like us, who drink coffee every day are looking for ways, both large and small, to drink their coffee in a more eco friendly manner in order to help the environment.
+The world is becoming more conscience about the sustainability of the products it uses and people like us, who drink coffee every day are always looking for ways, both large and small, to be able to drink their coffee and at the same reduce the environmental impact it has.

 With this in minds, I decided to do some research on this topic and it was surprising ( at least to me) to find that their are an amazing number of simple ways to make your coffee more Eco-Friendly.
 In this post we are going to go over 13 of the easiest ways and this includes: